jadecobra/python_tdd_exercises/source/index.rst

 Pumping Python: How to solve problems with Test Driven Development
 #####################################################################

-This book has exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ with Python.
-I have put together what has worked for me over a decade of learning the language and seeing other people use it.
+I have put together what has worked for me over a decade of learning python and seeing other people use it into this book as exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.

 **********************
 Who is this book for?